xtone/SwiftAutoScreenShot/README.md

 # SwiftAutoScreenShot

-"SwiftAutoScreenShot" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the XXX service
+"SwiftAutoScreenShot" is a library for semi-automatically creating and simultaneously sending screenshots of your app to the UI SCAN service

 ## Features

 - Semi Automatically take screenshots of your app
 - Full Screen screenshots contains scroll of your app
-- Automatically Upload screenshot to XXX
+- Automatically Upload screenshot to UI SCAN

 ## Requirements